- Further Education

 On the flip side, if your results are better than predicted, you can still accept your firm offer or you may wish to consider UCAS Adjustment, a service that allows to apply for university courses with higher entry requirements which still have places available.

-You’ll also need to phone and chat with the university tutors as well.
-It really is worth reading our guide to UCAS Clearing 2017 for more great info.
+You’ll also need to phone and chat with the university tutors as well, and it's always worth reading our guide to UCAS Clearing 2022 for more great information on securing a place at university.

 Although you’ve received awesome results, you may have decided you no longer want to go to university.
-Please consider carefully all the pros and cons.
+If this is the case, please consider carefully all the pros and cons before making a final decision.